gradle/gradle/design-docs/play-support.md

 - Running `gradle run<ComponentName>` builds and executes the Play application.

 At this stage, only the default generated Play application is supported, with a hard-coded version of Scala and Play.

 #### Test cases

+- verify that play app can be built and executed with play version 2.3.5 and 2.2.3

+### Story: Add support for multiple play versions

+- Adapt TwirlCompile task to support play 2.2.3 compliant template compiler
+- Adapt RoutesCompile task to support play 2.2.3 compliant routes compiler
+- Add test fixture to allow multi version play integration tests

 ### Story: Declare standard sourceSets for a Play application